-In addition, under the OCBC Share Option Scheme 2001, the Remuneration Committee has the discretion to grant share options to non-executive Directors in recognition of their contributions.
+Under the OCBC Share Option Scheme 2001, the Remuneration Committee also has the discretion to grant share options to non-executive Directors in recognition of their contributions.
 Executive Directors are not eligible to participate in any part of the compensation for non-executive Directors.